MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_PSModulePath.md

 new process uses that value only even if a Machine-scoped variable of the same name exists.

-In PowerShell 7, `PSModulePath` behaves like the `Path` environment variable works on Windows. `Path` on Windows is treated differently from other environment variables.
+In PowerShell 7, `PSModulePath` is treated similar to how the `Path` environment variable is treated on Windows.
+On Windows, `Path` is treated differently from other environment variables.
 When a process is started, Windows combines the User-scoped `Path` with the Machine-scoped `Path`.

 - Retrieve the User-scoped `PSModulePath`
 - Compare to process inherited `PSModulePath` environment variable